Compute configuration reference

 Availability zones

-In the compute configuration page, under Advanced options, select the compute resource’s availability zone.
+In the compute configuration page, under Advanced > Instances, select the compute resource’s availability zone.
 This setting lets you specify which availability zone you want the compute resource to use.
 By default, the availability zone setting is set to Auto.
 With a setting of Auto, a single availability zone is automatically picked for you.

 You can also choose a specific zone.
 Choosing a specific zone is useful primarily if your organization has purchased reserved instances in specific availability zones.